cccbr/belfryprojects/content/docs/090-project-finance/index.md

 **TOP TIP** Customise funding requests to meet each recipient’s criteria and interests.
 {{< /hint >}}

+The [National Churches Trust](https://www.nationalchurchestrust.org/get-support/grants) has provided the following top tips for applying for grant money which may be useful in any grant application:
+-	**Be specific in your application**.
+Include facts, figures, details and an explanation of the tangible benefits of your project.
+Explain the value you already add to the church community.
+-	**Lead with the need**.
+Emphasise the urgency and importance of the need for funding.
+This is where surveys, reports and consultations can support your application.
+-	**Include all necessary documents**.
+Ensure that you have gathered quotations, accounts and necessary permissions in writing and submitted a complete set of documentation with your initial application.
+-	**Have your application checked by an expert**.
+Before you submit your paperwork, ask someone outside the project to check it for anything that might be missing, unclear or conflicted.
+A church architect, churchwarden, diocesan bells adviser, or a fundraiser with successful experience can all provide valuable advice.
+-	**Celebrate your successes**.
+Highlight the fundraising you have already done.
+Demonstrate positive achievements.
+Express thanks to major donors and pledges.

 ## Ringing and Money

 Steve Coleman has published a series of articles in *The Ringing World* under the heading of *Ringing and Money*.
 These provide valuable additional information for several aspects of Project Finance and the references to the articles are given below.